lolautruche/lolautruche.github.io/ez/md/going-crazy-with-caching.md

 * Individual caching rules per fragment
 * E.g. only some elements vary on cookie, different TTL, ...
 * Symfony has built-in support

-TODO screenshot ezpublish DemoBundle and highlight areas of the page

 TODO FOSHttpCacheBundle header configuration examples...